Donegal teacher charged with sexually assaulting student [update]

 A Donegal School District teacher is accused of inappropriately touching a 14-year-old male student, including squeezing the boy's buttocks.

-Susquehanna Regional Police charged Christopher A. Thompson on Tuesday with unlawful contact with minor/sexual offenses — a felony — corruption of minors and indecent assault — both misdemeanors.
+Susquehanna Regional Police charged Christopher A. Thompson on Tuesday with unlawful sexual contact with a minor — a felony — corruption of minors and indecent assault — both misdemeanors.

 Thompson, 50, of Lancaster Township, is free on $150,000 unsecured bail.
 A message left for his attorney was not immediately returned Wednesday morning.
 A message was also left for a number listed for Thompson.